Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/09/the-difference-between-the-phoenix-project-and-the-unicorn-project.md

 ## The Phoenix Project

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2022/09/phoenix.jpg" alt="The Phoenix Project" loading="lazy"}
 :::

 Written by Gene Kim, Kevin Behr, and George Spafford, The Phoenix Project is a business novel following Bill, IT Manager for Parts Unlimited.
-The project is critical to the company's survival, but it’s a mess.
+The project is critical to the company's survival, but it's a mess.

-Bill, assisted by a mysterious mentor (a nod to Goldratt’s *Jonah*), must learn new techniques if he wants to save the project and the company.
+Bill, assisted by a mysterious mentor (a nod to Goldratt's *Jonah*), must learn new techniques if he wants to save the project and the company.

 ## The Unicorn Project

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2022/09/unicorn.jpg" alt="The Unicorn Project" loading="lazy"}
 :::